abhishek2346/BASIC-BANKING-SYSTEM-THE-SPARKS-FOUNDATION/README.md

 Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
 Check in code in github.

 Tech Stack
-FRONT END: HTML, CSS,  Bootstrap BACK END: PHP DATABASE: MySQL
+FRONT END: HTML, CSS,  Bootstrap BACK END: SQL